Select Case Statement in VB.Net with Examples

 Explanation of Code:

 Code line 5: The value of the variable name will be used for performing comparisons with the various Case statements to find a match.
 The ToLower() function will ensure that any name the user types is first converted into lowercase before the evaluation of Case statements.
 This means that if the user types Guru99, it will be immediately converted to guru99, then the evaluation of the Case statements is done.
-If the user types John, it will be immediately be converted to john before the evaluation of the Case statements is done.
+If the user types John, it will immediately be converted to john before the evaluation of the Case statements is done.

 Rest of the code same as above.